How to buy the best blender

 In our tests, lots of blenders do a good job of blending soup.
 But transferring soup from the pan to the blender and back can be messy and time-consuming, especially if you're making a big batch.

 If you mostly want to make soup, it's worth considering a soup maker.
 These have a heating element at the bottom of the jug, which means you can blend and cook your soup all in the same appliance.
-They usually also have a smoothie setting, so you don't need a separate blender.
+They usually also have a smoothie setting, so you might not need to get a blender as well.

-We've tried the most widely available models.
-See what our researcher thought of the Morphy Richards Saute and Soup Maker 501014 and the Tefal BL841140 Easy Soup in our soup maker first look reviews.
+We've recently tested all the most widely available models.
+Head to our in-depth soup maker reviews to find out which ones make the best soup with minimum fuss.

 Useful blender features to look out for